stranck/ConvintoBot/README.md

 With the last update it also include optional Twitch notifications for Live Streaming and the awesome **Subscribers Group Manager** function!

 ###### This bot is really old, and its code it's absolutely shit.
 I started writing it when I first met OOP.
-It needs a complete rewrite, but I don't have enough time.
+It needs a complete rewrite, maybe using my personal [TelegramBot's java framework](https://github.com/stranck/BaseTgBot) but I don't have enough time.
 Btw I'm adding instagram support.
-DM me (www.stranck.ovh) for more info about its functionalities
+[DM me](www.stranck.ovh) for more info about its functionalities

 Youtube functionalities showcase (Made for Google's api review): https://youtu.be/lrXVcAQ6jUw